 In some cases, the child may be taken into custody by the police due to the nature of the delinquent act or if the child is a runaway.

 Either the case may go to "informal adjustment" or the juvenile officer may file a delinquency petition.

 Once a delinquency petition is filed, there is an "adjudication" hearing.

-At this hearing, the judge decides if the minor did commit the crime of which he or she is accused.
+At this hearing, the judge decides if the minor did violate the law of which they areaccused.
 If not, the case is dismissed.

-If the judge finds that the minor did commit the crime, there will be a "disposition" hearing.
+If the judge finds that the minor did violate the law, there will be a "disposition" hearing.

 What is Intake?